CollinDewey/terascripting/content/articles/paste-with-powershell/index.md

 > The plus sign (+), caret (^), percent sign (%), tilde (~), and parentheses () have special meanings to SendKeys.
 To specify one of these characters, enclose it within braces ({}).
 For example, to specify the plus sign, use "{+}".
 To specify brace characters, use "{{}" and "{}}".
 Brackets ([ ]) have no special meaning to SendKeys, but you must enclose them in braces.

-Replaces the set of special characters with itself surrounded with a curly brace.
+The following replaces any character in the set of special characters with itself surrounded with a curly brace.
 ```powershell
 $clipboard_newline_escaped = $clipboard_newline -replace '[+^%~(){}\[\]]', '{$0}'
 ```